muchdogesec/arango_cti_processor/tests/README.md

 ---

-## TEST 9.0: Test modified time cli arg
+## TEST 9.0: Test modified time min cli arg

 The bundle for this test contains two objects one with a modified time before 2024-01-01 (CVE-2023-22518 vulnerability--5d45090c-57fe-543e-96a9-bbd5ea9d6cb6 has 2 CWEs) and one after (CVE-2021-26084 vulnerability--ff040ea3-f2d9-5d38-80ae-065a2db41e64 has 1 CWE).